naort-dev/freelancing-app/README.md

 * **elasticsearch 7.17.7**

-So, it is absolutely necessary that you have the correct versions of *ruby* and *rails* installed on your system.
+So, it is absolutely necessary that you have the correct version of the above mentioned software installed on your local system.

 ## 2. Install Postgresql